-Before ceiling tiles are removed, whether the area requires assistance for removal from PCS or Port AV/Maintenance should be verified with the Port PM or Inspector.
-Some areas of the terminal contain asbestos fireproofing above the dropped acoustical tile ceilings.
-Metal ceiling tiles may not be removed by a contractor unless approved in advance.
-Any open-drop ceilings shall be covered with white fire-retardant plastic sheeting, at least 6 millimeters thick, between shifts (see specifications Section 01 50 00, Temporary Facilities and Controls for detailed requirements).
+Before ceiling are removed, Port RMM status must be verified by the Port PM or Inspector.
+Some areas of the terminal contain asbestos fireproofing above the metal and acoustical tile ceilings.
+Metal ceiling tiles may not be removed by a contractor unless approved in advance, Port PM or Inspector to confirm and coordinate when metal ceilings require removal by Port AV/Maintenance or PCS.
+Any open ceilings shall be covered with white fire-retardant plastic sheeting, at least 6 millimeters thick, between shifts (see specifications Section 01 50 00, Temporary Facilities and Controls for detailed requirements).